lrgao/Text-Classifier/README.md

 bash infer_bert.sh
 ```

 In the scripts, `--output_dir` denotes the directory of model checkpoint used for inference.
-The generated results are also saved in this directory.
+The classified results are also saved in this directory.